alexfernandez/alexfernandez.github.io/2017/origins-language.md

 that allows for monosyllabic words with two consonants and a schwa, expressed as 𝛫∅𝛫.
-It keeps the same set of single-consonant function words, while the new combinations are content words.
+It keeps the same set of single-consonant function words, while the new combinations are all content words.
 We will call it Doublecon.

 ### Vocabulary